AdnanOlarmmi/Vet-Clinic-Database/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank:
-- [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the website design system that inspired my design.
+- Project from [Microverse](https://www.microverse.org/) Ruby, Databases & Interviewing Module.
+- Thanks to the Microverse team for the great curriculum.
-- [OpenWeatherApi](https://openweathermap.org/) for the amazing API.
+- Thanks to the Code Reviewer(s) for the insightful feedbacks.
+- A great thanks to My coding partner(s), morning session team, and standup team for their contributions.
+- Hat tip to anyone whose code was used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>